-58.318G Sociological Theory with Special Reference to Education B S1 or S2 L2
+58.318G Sociological Theory with Special Reference to Education B S1

 Some of the major theoretical themes in sociological theory.
 Topics: functionalism, conflict, symbolic interaction, sociology of knowledge.
 Emphasis on the relevance of these themes to research and analysis in sociology of education.